PacificBiosciences/ccs/docs/faq/mode-heteroduplex-filtering.md

 ---
 layout: default
 parent: FAQ
-title: Mode --split-heteroduplex
+title: Heteroduplex finder
 ---

 # Attention: This is an early access feature!

 ## What is heteroduplex filtering?
 Starting with _ccs_ v6.2.0, single-strand artifacts, such as insertions larger than 20 bases, do not necessarily have to be filtered out.
+In addition, with _ccs_ v6.3.0, substitution differences between strands can be detected.
-Using `--split-heteroduplexes`, _ccs_ is able to split ZMW on-the-fly after detecting such heteroduplex and process each strand separately.
+Using `--hd-finder`, _ccs_ is able to split ZMW on-the-fly after detecting such heteroduplex and process each strand separately.
 As a consequence, _ccs_ has to distinguish between double-stranded (DS) and single-stranded (DS) ZMWs and their consensus reads.
 Implications:

- * Single-strand reads are stored in an extra file
+ * The BAM output file will have three read groups instead of one
  * Summary logs report double-strand and single-strand metrics
  * `ccs_reports.txt` file contains two columns, double-strand and single-strand reads

-We are currently investigating how reliable we can detect indel and SNV heteroduplexes and might add those to strand-aware splitting in future versions.

-### Additional `*.stranded.bam` file
+### Additional read groups in BAM
-The file `outputPrefix.stranded.bam` contains all single-strand reads.
-Read names follow the by-strand scheme with `/fwd` and `/rev` suffixes.
-There are up to two reads per split ZMW.
+The BAM file contains two different kinds of reads, single-strand and double-strand reads.
+Single-strand reads follow the by-strand scheme with `/fwd` and `/rev` name suffixes and _ccs_ generates up to two single-strand reads per ZMW.
+Double-strand reads have no special distinguishment.
+Each of the three types of stranded reads have their own read groups.
+Single-stranded reads have an additional field in the `DS` tag of the read group.
+Simplified example

+    @RG ID:793f140b PL:PACBIO DS:READTYPE=CCS;STRAND=FORWARD  <- single-strand reads /fwd
+    @RG ID:36fc54d5 PL:PACBIO DS:READTYPE=CCS;STRAND=REVERSE  <- single-strand reads /rev
+    @RG ID:5d30364d PL:PACBIO DS:READTYPE=CCS                 <- double-strand reads

 ### Summary logs
 At the end of each execution, _ccs_ reports for `--log-level INFO` a summary.